Article

 • However, Procore lacks native integrations with lender tools, lien waiver platforms, or inspection marketplaces.

-4. Portfolio Oversight
+4. Portfolio oversight

 • Dashboards show project health, budget status, and RFI activity.